-Burberry indulges the travelling man and how!
+Burberry indulges the traveling man, and how!
 How?
 By launching Travel Tailoring!
-“Travel Tailoring takes us back to the very thing we are founded on – design innovation and craftsmanship – and challenges the traditional construction of the classic British suit,” said Burberry Chief Creative Officer, Christopher Bailey of the ravishing range that features suits in lightweight construction and flexible fabric.
+“Travel Tailoring takes us back to the very thing we are founded on – design innovation and craftsmanship – and challenges the traditional construction of the classic British suit,” said Burberry Chief Creative Officer Christopher Bailey of the ravishing range that features suits in lightweight construction and flexible fabric.

-In fashion speak the suit jacket now sits like a normal blazer, but with more modern canvassing, lending extra flexibility and rotation in the shoulder.
-With two-piece suits starting at $1,995 and blazers available from $1,295 the travel consumer can now look sharp, even on the go.
+The suit jacket now sits as a normal blazer in fashion speak, but with more modern canvassing, lending extra flexibility and rotation in the shoulder.
+With two-piece suits starting at $1,995 and blazers available from $1,295, the travel consumer can now look sharp, even on the go.